shomec/ClawLearn/README.md

    - **`claw-quiz-generator`**: Provide a topic in your prompt, and it generates and formats a targeted quiz.
 2. The UI natively talks to the Express service (`localhost:8000/v1/chat/completions`).
 3. Behind the scenes, the Express.js server leverages the official **`openclaw`** local module natively via Node `child_process.exec` hooks to contact the local API Gateway and seamlessly orchestrate your request across memory-enabled agents!

+## How OpenClaw Simplified Implementation

+The integration of the [OpenClaw](https://openclaw.ai/) framework drastically reduced the backend complexity of ClawLearn by abstracting away the heavy lifting of LLM orchestration.

+1. **Declarative Agent Workspaces**: Instead of manually passing messy, repetitive system prompts to an LLM script for every single contextual request across the application, OpenClaw allowed us to declaratively define isolated, specialized agents (like our `tutor-agent` and `quiz-generator`) in organized workspace configuration folders (`agent.yaml`).
+This permanently maps their persistent personas natively!
+2. **Native Tool Calling & Cloud Logic**: OpenClaw handles the ingestion of complex tool directives (such as our initialized `web_search`) and properly routes logic over cloud-hosted protocols out of the box.
+This completely decoupled that burden from the Node.js Express wrappers!
+3. **Dedicated Daemon Memory**: By delegating distinct agent states to the headless OpenClaw Gateway Daemon running locally in the background, conversational memory persistence and workspace session histories are automatically tracked by the agent runtime network instead of bloating our native SQLite database or application routing layers!